 Yet we often impose the enduring trinity on war today and look for balance.
 When we do this, we see that actors pursue rationality (defined in terms of variable preference structures), are subject to passionate escalation of violence (more violent means are more accessible to more people today), and have to deal with uncertainty (exploitable, especially with respect to clock-world believers).
 Does this help us understand Iran?

 In the case of Iran, the dual theocratic and state components of governance are not a balance among actors.
 The regime governs through a decidedly unbalanced desired effect: theocracy trumps state influence.
 If there were no theocracy, perhaps the state’s democratic processes would produce the most representative form of governance in the Gulf.
 That outcome would benefit Iranians, the region and the world.
 Maybe such hopes skew realistic thinking.

 So instead of preferring to look for balance, we should think about concepts that assume imbalance.
-In many cases we can better anticipate competitor behavior by looking for imbalances that produce relative advantage.
+In many cases we can better anticipate competitor behavior by looking for variable imbalances that produce relative advantage.
 Such as, Iran regime behavior that would amplify any US decision that could be marketed as anti-Iran (such as ratcheting up economic sanctions) to mobilize Shia support for the theocracy.
-At the same time, Iran’s theocracy, through its state functionaries, claims to want to abide by the JCPOA and only reluctantly has to increase nuclear enrichment to weapons grade levels.
+At the same time, Iran’s theocracy, through its state functionaries, claims to want to abide by the JCPOA and only reluctantly has had to increase nuclear enrichment to weapons grade levels.
 This is portrayed as cooperation.

 That’s hardly a balance between confrontation and cooperation; Iran’s current political system just presents it that way.
 The reality is a powerfully imbalanced effect of confrontation and cooperation.
 We may not see that asymmetry in a mirror of ourselves.